jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

-#  Ubuntu/Debian/Raspberry Pi Installation
+#  Linux Installation (Ubuntu, Debian, Raspberry Pi, Fedora)

 !!! warning "Disclaimer"
     **AIS-catcher is intended for hobbyist and research projects only.
 It is NOT approved for use in navigation or safety-of-life applications.** [Read the full disclaimer](../disclaimer.md).

 AIS-catcher is installed with a single script that installs all dependencies, sets up a background service and starts it.
+The script works on Debian-based systems (Debian, Ubuntu, Raspberry Pi OS) and on **Fedora**, detecting `apt` or `dnf` automatically.

 There are two ways to run your station:

 - **[Managed mode](#managed-mode)** (recommended) — configure and control your station from the browser.
 - **[Manual mode](#manual-mode)** — configure via the command line or configuration files.